- Where Does IoT Fit in Healthcare?

 Also Read: The future of clinical trials – Unlocking AI’s potential to revolutionize healthcare research

-Challenges Faced in IoT-based Healthcare System
+Challenges Faced in IoT-based Healthcare Systems and Strategies to Overcome Them

 Privacy and Security

-Though the applications of IoT in healthcare are many, we cannot ignore the challenges it is facing.
-The biggest threat to healthcare in IoT is data privacy and security.
+Challenge: Data privacy and security are The biggest threats to healthcare in the IoT ecosystem.
 The massive data being transferred and stored regularly can be hacked and used against the patient and the doctor.
+Hackers can create fake IDs to buy drugs and medicines only to misuse them further.

 Also Read: How to Ensure Cybersecurity in the Age of IoT